A new wave of Bahujan solidarity seeks to break down barriers in India

 “Some of our fellows are doing very well and have managed to secure admissions this year,” the representative said.
 The group conducts regular information sessions for the more than 350 students in its network.
 “We also curate storytelling sessions, CV writing, scholarships, writing workshops, etc for our fellows to help them with the upcoming application cycle,” she added.

-Wadekar believe that it is important that CEDE continues to remain political.
+Wadekar believes that it is important that CEDE continues to remain political.
 The group does not aim to just provide support to students, but also to consistently work to influence the conversation and advocate for better representation.
 “We have to remain a political platform, otherwise we will fizzle out,” she said.
 The aim was reform, a major rewiring of the legal profession in India.

 Priya hoped for the same in the field of economics.
 “The way we look at economics should change,” Priya said.